The Ultimate Elopement Guide for Utah

 • Big Cottonwood Canyon – Just outside of Salt Lake City, this is ideal for alpine meadows, aspen trees, and a touch of mountain magic.

-Best Time of Year to Elope in Utah
+Best Season to Elope in Utah

 Each season offers its own charm, depending on the location and your vision: